10 Collagen-Rich Foods for Your Skin

 Legumes

 Legumes, including lima beans, chickpeas, black beans, green peas, and peanuts, are chock full of minerals and proteins that aid in the production of collagen.
-Chickpeas, in particular, are great for collagen synthesis thanks to its vitamin C content.
+These humble plants are often overlooked when it comes to skin health, but they pack a powerful punch.

 With so many different types of food offering nutrients, vitamins, and minerals that aid in collagen production, it’s easy to eat in the best interest of the structure and suppleness of your skin.
 Since many over-the-counter collagen supplements are unregulated, it may be safer to stick to a collagen-boosting diet instead.